-In the literature, there exist already many good classification schemas for agent applications.
-Nevertheless, for the purpose of this paper, we propose a description schema that is, on one hand, more KM-specific and, on the other hand, also captures the whole life cycle of agent-oriented system development.
+For the purpose of this paper, we propose a description schema that is on the one hand more specific than these classifications and on the other hand also captures the whole life cycle of agent-oriented system development.
 To get an overview of agent approaches for KM, we think that a categorization along three dimensions is especially beneficial:

-1. the stage in a system's development process where

-agents are used (analysis, conceptual design, or implementation);

-- 2. the architecture $/\ topology$ of the agent system; and - 3. the KM functionality / application focused on.
+- 1. the stage in a system's development process where agents are used (analysis, conceptual design, or implementation); - 2. the architecture / topology of the agent system; and - 3. the KM functionality / application focused on.